 Buying a computer capable of running CAD software such as Fusion 360, Inventor, or SolidWorks doesn’t have to break the bank.
-You will find a wide variety of computers capable of effectively running Fusion 360 at varying price points.
-While searching for the perfect Fusion 360 computer to meet your needs, there are some things to consider before you buy.
+You will find a wide variety of computers capable of effectively running CAD and CAM software at varying price points.
+While searching for the perfect CAD workstation to meet your needs, there are some things to consider before you buy.
 Let’s take a look at the different components that make up a PC for some recommendations on what to look for and what to stay away from.

 The CAD Workstations we recommend:

 Razr Core V2 eGPU

 Unlike the Blackmagic, this eGPU is simply an enclosure.
 You pick a card yourself, and mount it in the Razer to link with your laptop via a Thunderbolt port.
 A sleeker, updated version of the Core X which can hold larger cards.